Mondo Minerals

 Mondo Minerals, is an independent talc producer headquartered in Amsterdam, Netherlands, with mining and processing operations in Finland, home to Europe’s largest talc reserves.
 Its main brands are Finntalc, Plustalc and Microtalc.
 The company develops and markets specialized products for paints and coatings, plastics, cordierite ceramics, consumables, pharmaceutical and paper applications.

-Founded in Finland in 1967 as Suomen Talkki Oy, Mondo Minerals operates Europe’s largest talc mines and is recognized for its expertise in flotation technology.
-As a talc-only company from its inception, it focuses exclusively on high-quality talc.
-Its Finntalc brand, the company’s longest-standing and best-known grade, is widely used for technical performance and versatility.
+Founded in Finland in 1967 as Suomen Talkki Oy, Mondo Minerals operates talc mines in Europe and uses flotation technology in its processing.
+The company produces talc exclusively.
+Its Finntalc brand is the company's oldest grade.